Tserith/Warlock/README.md

 ## Features

 - Can access user memory regardless of page protection
-- Driver does not create any kernel objects (excluding it's own DRIVER_OBJECT)
+- Does not create any kernel objects (excluding it's own DRIVER_OBJECT)
-- Driver does not create any system threads
+- Does not create any system threads